fpseverino/fluent-wallet/Sources/FluentWalletPasses/FluentWalletPasses.docc/PersonalizedPasses.md

 ### Implement the Web Service

-After implementing the data model methods, there is nothing else you have to do.
+After implementing the data model methods, you have to implement the web service that will handle the personalization.

 Build the pass bundle with a `PassBuilder` as usual and distribute it.
 The user will be prompted to provide the required personal information when they add the pass.